- (50g) Broth (Soup) Mix

 - Finely chop the onions and leek and add to pan, simmer for 20 minutes.

-- Grate the carrots and turnip and add to pan, simmer for 10 minutes.
+- Peel and grate the carrots and turnip then add to pan and simmer for a further 10 minutes.

 - Add pepper to taste and serve once the vegetables are soft.